I created a responsive web application, made to learn new words with games and flash cards.

 Babbel is a highly professional application.
 I appreciate the app asking its users about their goals, so the learning method and intensity can be adjusted.
 It's easy to navigate, looks fresh and inviting, and is entertaining because different learning methods are laid out for the user.

 I have slight doubts if the app can convince as a learning app and not drift off to entertainment.
-And, unfortunately the app is not free although the pricing is moderate.
+Unfortunately the app is not free although the pricing is moderate.

-The biggest pain point for me is the registration process with mandatory credit card details and email verification, even for the free 7-day trial.
+The biggest pain point for me is the registration process with mandatory credit card details, even for the free 7-day trial.

 - User-based dictionary included